A (1+1) dimensional example of Quarkyonic matter: General remarks on the quark Fermi sea

 There is a case study for the $1/\vec{p}^4$ confining propagator in (3+1) dimensions.
-It indicates that zero momentum contributions are canceled out after consistent treatments of the quark self-energy and confining interactions inside of color singlet objects\footnote{The simplest way to show the cancellation is to just use the principal value regulator for the $1/\vec{p}^4$ force for which the propagator takes zero value at $\vec{p}=\vec{0}$ \cite{Callan:1975ps}.
+It indicates that the deep IR contributions at $\vec{p}=\vec{0}$ are canceled out after consistent treatments of the quark self-energy and confining interactions in the color singlet objects\footnote{The simplest way to show the cancellation is to just use the principal value regulator for the $1/\vec{p}^4$ force for which the propagator takes zero value at $\vec{p}=\vec{0}$ \cite{Callan:1975ps}.
 In Ref.\cite{Glozman:2008fk}, usual IR cutoff scheme is used to argue the cancellation.
 While two schemes provide different quark propagators, they give the same spectra at the level of the Bethe-Salpeter equation.
 Thus the detail of $\vec{p}=\vec{0}$ is irrelevant as far as consistent calculations are performed.}.
-Intuitively, this cancellation may reflect that the gluon propagator at $\vec{p}=\vec{0}$, which corresponds to an infinitely long string configuration\footnote{In usual IR cutoff scheme, $- \int d\vec{p} ~ \frac{\sigma}{ (\vec{p}^2 + \mu_R^2)^2 } e^{i \vec{p}\cdot \vec{r} } \sim - \frac{\sigma}{\mu_R} e^{-\mu_R r} \sim - \frac{\sigma}{\mu_R} + \sigma r + O(\mu_R r^2)$, where $\mu_R$ is infinitesimal.
+Intuitively, this cancellation may reflect that the gluon propagator at $\vec{p}=\vec{0}$, which corresponds to an infinitely long string configuration\footnote{In the usual IR cutoff scheme, $- \int \rmd\vec{p} ~ \frac{\sigma}{ (\vec{p}^2 + \mu_R^2)^2 } \rme^{\rmi \vec{p}\cdot \vec{r} } \sim - \frac{\sigma}{\mu_R} \rme^{-\mu_R r} \sim - \frac{\sigma}{\mu_R} + \sigma r + O(\mu_R r^2)$, where $\mu_R$ is infinitesimal.
 The first term is independent of $\vec{p}$, and expresses a string with infinite length. }, can not be relevant inside of color singlet objects.

-Although we are not aware of whether this cancellation generically holds in any confining models, we will rely on this qualitative interpretation for the nonperturbative part, skipping the problem of zero momentum transfer processes.
+Although we are not aware of whether this cancellation generically holds in any confining models in (3+1) dimensions, we will rely on this qualitative interpretation for the nonperturbative part.
+In (1+1) dimensions, we will see that no problems arise from the confining force at finite density.

 Now let us consider the region (II).
 There soft momentum exchanges (Fig.\ref{fermi2}.(a)) are allowed in the region (II).
 In addition to perturbative effects (Fig.\ref{fermi2}.(b)), nonperturbative effects on quarks also operate here, and properties of quarks near the Fermi surface may be strongly modified from those of quasi-free fermions.